GoodSync Connect Manual

 One Time Password and Device IDs

-To set One Time Password (OTP) option, you must login into GoodSync Account
+To set the One Time Password (OTP) option, you must log into your GoodSync Account.

 Web User Interface: Configure GoodSync Server

-Use GoodSync Account user credentials (UserID and password) to login.
+Use GoodSync Account credentials (UserID and Password) to log in.

-What you can do in the Web UI:
+- What you can do in the GoodSync Server Web UI:

-* Change the server options (for advanced users only).
+- Change the Server options (advanced users only).

 Users: Primary (Admin) and Secondary (Limited)

-the Account that you setup becomes Primary (Admin) user on your GoodSync Server.
+When you set up a GoodSync Account on this Server, the Account that you set up becomes the Primary (Admin) user on your GoodSync Server.

 Only the Windows Administrator or Mac SuperUser can install GoodSync Server and create or change the UserID and Password for the main user, for security purposes.

-The Primary (Admin) user may create Secondary (Limited) users by using Web User Interface of GS Server.
+A Primary (Admin) user may create Secondary (Limited) users by using the Web User Interface of the GoodSync Server.

-URL of file in Home Folder of Secondary user looks like:
+The URL of a file in the Home Folder of a Secondary user looks like this:

 gstp://server.user.goodsync/folder1/folder2

-where /folder1/folder2 is path inside User Home folder.
+where /folder1/folder2 is the path inside the User Home Folder.

 Connectivity: Direct or via Forwarder

-GoodSync Server uses these TCP/IP and UDP ports:
+GoodSync Server uses these TCP/IP and UDP ports by default:

-- TCP and UDP port 33333: GoodSync client calls GoodSync server on this port to download/upload files.
+- TCP port 33333: A GoodSync client calls the GoodSync Server on this port to download/upload files.

-- TCP port 11000: Browser calls GoodSync server on this local-only port to display GS Server Web UI.
+- TCP port 11000: The browser calls GoodSync Server on this local-only port to display the Web UI.

-- TCP port 33334: GoodSync server accepts Manage API commands on this port, local only.
+- TCP port 33334: The GoodSync Server accepts the Manage API commands on this port, local only.

 Direct Server Access and Forwarder (P2P)

-If a GoodSync client can connect to GoodSync server directly (by TCP/IP)
+If a GoodSync client can connect to the GoodSync Server directly (by TCP/IP), you will get the maximum possible transfer speed.

 This is an automatic process; the user does not have to intervene.